Belmont Center station: Track elevation

 To eliminate the busy grade crossing of Concord Avenue, the tracks through Belmont Center were raised in 1907.
 A massive two-story California Bungalow station was built from 365 tons of fieldstone quarried from Belmont Hill by a local farmer.
 All service to Belmont Center and nearby Waverley ended in 1958.

 MBTA era and accessibility

 Service to Belmont Center and Waverley resumed on March 4, 1974.
 The Central Mass Branch had been discontinued in 1971, so all service was on the South Acton (now Fitchburg) Line.
 Weekend service was discontinued at the two stops on January 30, 1981 as part of general cutbacks, but restored on December 6, 1993.
 The 1908-built station building, which is now owned and occupied by the Belmont Lions Club, was added to the National Register of Historic Places on December 4, 1998.

-As part of budget cuts, the MBTA was considering an option to shutter the current Belmont station as well as Waverley station and build a new stop in between.